-During login, and thereafter, some session or connection parameters are negotiated through an exchange of textual information.
+During login, and thereafter, some session or connection parameters are either declared or negotiated through an exchange of textual information.

-The initiator starts the negotiation through a Text/Login request and indicates when it is ready for completion (by setting to 1 and keeping to 1 the F bit in a Text Request or the T bit in the Login Request).
+The initiator starts the negotiation and/or declaration through a Text/Login request and indicates when it is ready for completion (by setting to 1 and keeping to 1 the F bit in a Text Request or the T bit in the Login Request).
+As negotiation text may span PDU bound-aries a Text/Login Request or Text/Login Response PDU having the C bit set to 1 MUST NOT have the F/T bit set to 1.